-Temple University’s main campus is located in Philadelphia, PA, the second largest city on the east coast of the United States and an international center of education, commerce and culture.
-It is strategically located for corporate partnerships in a hub of the financial, information technology, medical, pharmaceutical and tourism industries.
+Temple University’s Main Campus is located in Philadelphia, an international center of education, commerce and culture.
+Main Campus is strategically located for corporate partnerships in a hub of the financial, information technology, medical, pharmaceutical and tourism industries.

-More than 10,000 students now live on or around an increasingly vibrant and residential main campus.
+Many students live on or around an increasingly vibrant and residential main campus.

-Residential and commuter students participate in 200 University-recognized student clubs and organizations, and there are more than one dozen fraternities and sororities.
-Temple has earned top rankings for having one of the most diverse student bodies and one of the most technologically connected campuses in the nation.
+Residential and commuter students participate in University-recognized student clubs and organizations, and there are numerous recognized fraternities and sororities.

-Temple University Center City (TUCC) is the adult education destination in Center City Philadelphia, PA.
+Temple University Center City (TUCC) is the adult education destination in Center City Philadelphia.
 Surrounded by the home offices of major national corporations and just across the street from City Hall, TUCC is also near most of the city’s cultural and entertainment resources.
-TUCC’s goal is to serve the credit and continuing education needs of area corporations and their employees and to provide enrichment opportunities for Philadelphia area residents.
+TUCC’s goal is to serve the credit and continuing education needs of area corporations and their employees and to provide enrichment opportunities for Philadelphia-area residents.

-Enjoy a classroom with a view toward innovation, interaction—and Center City Philadelphia, PA.
-The Hub Commerce Square is a state-of-the-art business and learning environment conveniently located in the heart of Philadelphia’s business district at 20th and Market Streets, close to major interstate highways, railways, public transportation, and the Philadelphia International Airport.
+Enjoy a classroom with a view toward innovation, interaction—and Center City Philadelphia.
+Convene at Commerce Square is a state-of-the-art business and learning environment conveniently located in Philadelphia’s business district at 20th and Market Streets, close to major interstate highways, railways, public transportation, and the Philadelphia International Airport.
 See more information on the Fox Executive MBA program.

 The Harrisburg campus caters to the busy adult by offering a convenient evening and weekend course schedule.
-Outstanding Ph.D. and practitioner faculty provide outstanding educational opportunities, both on-site and at other Temple program locations in Central PA.
+Outstanding Ph.D. and practitioner faculty provide educational opportunities, both on-site and at other Temple program locations in Central Pennsylvania.

-Temple’s 186-acre campus in suburban Ambler offers programs in community and regional planning, horticulture, landscape architecture and others.
+Temple’s 186-acre campus in suburban Ambler, Pa. offers programs in community and regional planning, horticulture, landscape architecture and more.

-Located in Tokyo, Temple University Japan (TUJ) is the oldest and largest American college in Japan.
+Temple University Japan (TUJ) is located in Tokyo.
 Founded in 1982 to offer American-style higher education to Japanese students, TUJ now offers instruction to students from other countries as well.
-Its 1,700 students pursue undergraduate degrees in fields such as American studies, Asian studies, English, economics, general studies, history, political science, and religion.
+Its students pursue undergraduate degrees in fields such as American studies, Asian studies, English, economics, general studies, history, political science, and religion.
 They may also take graduate courses in business administration, economics, international law, and teaching English as a second language.
-Nearly half its graduate students come from outside Japan.